soferreira/AI-in-Production-Guide/chapters/chapter_01_setting_off_understanding_ai_landscape.md

    - Invest in training programs focused on Azure's AI services, ensuring your team is equipped to utilize these tools effectively.

 2. **Integrate Azure AI Services into Business Processes**:
-   - Explore and implement Azure Machine Learning and Cognitive Services to enhance analytics and user interaction capabilities.
+   - Explore and implement Azure Machine Learning and Azure AI Services to enhance analytics and user interaction capabilities.
    - Leverage Azure OpenAI Services for transformative AI operations, particularly in areas like content creation, code development, and language translation.

 3. **Adopt a Strategic Approach to AI Implementation**: